Laragear/WebAuthn/README.md

 * `name`: The name of the application.
 Defaults to the application name.
 * `id`: An unique ID the application, [recommended to be the site domain](https://www.w3.org/TR/webauthn-2/#rp-id).
 If `null`, the device _may_ fill it internally, usually as the full domain.

-> Warning
+> [!IMPORTANT]
 >
-> WebAuthn authentication only work on the top domain it was registered.
+> WebAuthn authentication only work on the domain it was registered, and its subdomains.

 Instead of modifying the config file, you should use the environment variables to set the name and ID for WebAuthn.